| | |

 Exhibits cover all aspects of life in the DDR: education, work, the marketplace, surveillance by the Stasi, the media and music, and the excesses of the leadership.
 It’s all there.

-Nevertheless, I would certainly recommend visiting this museum.
-While other museums I visited – the Stasi Museum and the Palace of Tears – also address aspects of Cold War Germany, this one allowed me to get a real feel for the fear and restrictiveness of life in the DDR.
+Despite the crowds, I would certainly recommend visiting this museum.
+While other museums I visited, like the Stasi Museum and the Palace of Tears, also address aspects of Cold War Germany, this one allowed me to get a real feel for the fear and restrictiveness of life in the DDR.
 If you only have time for one representation of life in Berlin in the Cold War, see this one.
+I suspect it’s less crowded in the morning, on weekdays, and outside of the touristy times of the year.

 Have you visited this museum?
 What were your impressions?